Leenhazaimeh/reading-notes-3/201/Read-02.md

-('||') stands for "or" , one expression is enough to satisfy the condition.
+"or" , one expression is enough to satisfy the condition.